ARMmbed/mbed-os-5-docs/docs/porting/custom-target-porting.md

    I2C_SDA     = PC_1,
    ```

-   This edit is mainly for convenience if your application code uses standard I2C pin names `I2C_SDA` and `I2C_SCL`.

-   You may also choose to add or remove peripherals, add or remove pins or change the clock frequency by editing `PeripheralNames.h`, `PeripheralPins.c` or `system_clock.c`.
+    You may also choose to add or remove peripherals, add or remove pins, or change the clock frequency by editing `PeripheralNames.h`, `PeripheralPins.c`, or `system_clock.c`.
 In our example, for simplicity, we will not edit these files.

 1. (Optional) Add additional files.